ARM-FM: Automated Reward Machines via Foundation Models for Compositional Reinforcement Learning: Empirical Results

 \section{Empirical Results}

 We present a series of experiments designed to evaluate the effectiveness and scalability of our method: we test generalization and long-horizon planning in sparse-reward settings with the \texttt{MiniGrid} and \texttt{BabyAI} suites \citep{chevalier-boisvert2023minigrid} (Section \ref{sec:sparse_rewards}), we evaluate scalability with a resource-gathering task in a 3D, procedurally generated Minecraft world from \texttt{Craftium} \citep{malagon2024craftium} (Section \ref{sec:craftium_section}), and we demonstrate the applicability of our approach to create RMs that work in continuous control in challenging robotics tasks from \texttt{Meta-World} \citep{mclean2025metaworld} (Section \ref{sec:continuous_control}).
 Finally, we use \texttt{XLand-MiniGrid} \citep{nikulin2024xland} to evaluate the generalization capabilities of RL agents trained with LARMs (Section \ref{sec:xland_minigrid}).
 Screenshots of these environments are shown in Figure \ref{fig:envs} and environment-specific details in Appendix \ref{app:environment_details}.
+We used GPT-4o \citep{hurst2024gpt} to generate all LARM components for all tasks, with the exception of the 1,000 LARMs for \texttt{XLand-MiniGrid}.
+These were generated using various open-source FMs of different scales for our ablation study.

 We report results averaged over 3 independent random seeds, with shaded regions and error bars indicating one standard deviation.
 Comprehensive details for all environments as well as additional results are presented in Appendix \ref{app:environment_details}, details on the baselines used and additional ablations in \ref{app:additional_results}, and hyperparameters in \ref{app:hyperparameters}.